Cranberry wild rice bread

-Cranberry wild rice bread also known as wild rice cranberry bread is a loaf or roll with dried cranberries and wild rice mixed in.
+Cranberry wild rice bread, also known as wild rice cranberry bread, is a type of rice bread loaf or roll with dried cranberries and wild rice mixed in.
 It also contains some sugar but is not a sweetbread.
-The origin of the dish is unknown but is was likely invented in Northern Minnesota or Madeline Island, Wisconsin.
-It can be found throughout Minnesota, as well as some parts of Wisconsin.
-While popular in both states it is not found elsewhere this is likely due to the large cranberry industry in Wisconsin and the wild rice industry in Minnesota This is a popular method of consuming wild rice.
+The origin of the dish is unknown but it was likely invented in Northern Minnesota, or Madeline Island, Wisconsin.

+It can be found throughout Minnesota, as well as some parts of Wisconsin, where it is common to find cranberry wild rice bread at grocery stores, restaurants, and delis.
+It is likely popular in these states due to the large cranberry industry in Wisconsin and the wild rice industry in Minnesota.
-Availability

-Besides local bakeries, the bread can also be found in Kwik Trip.